e-mergo/qs-emergo-table-inspector/README.md

 Requests for additional features can be posted in the extension's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.1.20200706
+- Fixed a bug where the export data dialog would not open in QS April 2020 and up

 #### 1.0.20200623
 - Updated docs files